Cirru/parser.coffee/README.md

 `pare` of short for `parse`, `filename` is optional.

-`simplifiedTree` does not contain informations, like line number, file content, that may be needed in inspecting.
+`simplifiedTree` does not contain informations, like line numbers, file content, which are needed in `caution`.

 A token returns from `pare` are only the `text` field of a tree.

-* `inspect`
+* `caution`

-`inspect` is for generating message about the location that throws error.
+`caution` is for generating message about the location that throws error.
 `char` is a sub class of `class Char` defined at `coffee/char.coffee`.

 ### Live demo